lynix94/orca-lang/docs/tutorial.md

 Iterators of container have simillar interface with STL.
 Rules of current implementation are like belows.

-*   If you want to move next item, call next() and it change it's position and return itselft.
+*   If you want to move next item, call next() and it change it's position and return itself or it's value.
-*   If you want to move prev item, call prev() and it change it's position and return itselft.
+*   If you want to move prev item, call prev() and it change it's position and return itself or it's value.
-*   If result of next and prev is out of range, next, prev return nil.
+*   If result of next and prev is out of range, next, prev raise orca.iter.end exception.
 *   If you want value of item which iterator points out. call iterator. (like, value = it(); )
 *   If you want change value of item which iterator points out. call iterator with parameters ( like, it(3) )
 *   Iterator have operator\_eq, operator\_neq so they could be compared. (==, !=)